Post

 **Action:** Carrot knocks over a vial. ...

-Not every page comes out this way — some pages come back as clean prose — but enough do that the output is unreliable.
+Not every page comes out this way (some come back as clean prose) but enough do that the output is unreliable.
 The training-data distribution for “describe this image” pulls the model toward the structured panel-by-panel format, and prompt instructions only partially override it, with no way to predict from the input which way a given page will go.
-Worse: when this text gets retrieved by the chat layer (built in a later post) and fed to another small local model for synthesis, that model mirrors the same **bold-label:** shape in its replies — so the user sees wiki-style answers instead of conversational prose.
+Worse: when this text gets retrieved by the chat layer (built in a later post) and fed to another small local model for synthesis, that model mirrors the same **bold-label:** shape in its replies, so the user sees wiki-style answers instead of conversational prose.
 The leak isn’t cosmetic; it propagates.

 GGML crashes mid-run.
 Specific page images would trigger a hard assertion failure inside llama.cpp’s vision pipeline: